Thursday, October 22, 2009

 You recently posted a very beautiful photograph of about 36 pages of a manuscript in progress.
 You'd pasted the pages on the wall, and I kept imagining your words speaking to you while you were awake and asleep.
 Could you talk a bit about your process for putting together your new manuscript?

-Your first collection, How God Ends Us, begins with the poem “Lament,” a provocative apostrophe poem to God.
-How comfortable were you with starting your debut collection with this poem?
+Your first collection, How God Ends Us (University of South Carolina Press, 2009), begins with the poem "Lament", a provocative apostrophe poem to God.
+How comfortable where you with starting your debut collection with this poem?

 Side note: I was talking to another friend about this poem, as I get many questions.
 Perhaps its positioning in the manuscript or its message or its form.
 I told him that I felt that form was a one-hit wonder; maybe the form and the message were meant to be together, and for that one time only.
 It’s tough to find six other lines you wouldn’t mind seeing six more times.
 However, while up here in and around the gorges of Ithaca, I've managed to do a second pantina.
 I'll let you know if I decide to keep it or not.